Salman Abu Sitta: Palestinian expulsion (al Nakba)

-Abu Sitta spent 40 years digging for information related to Palestine before, during and after al Nakba, the destruction of Palestine.
-Abu Sitta's work ensured that "the memories and identity of the occupied homeland are never lost".
+Abu Sitta researched Palestine before, during and after the Nakba, the expulsion and/or flight of Palestinians during the 1948 Palestine War.
+Abu Sitta's described his work as ensuring that "the memories and identity of the occupied homeland are never lost".
 He is regarded by Uri Avnery as perhaps 'the world's foremost expert on the Nakba'.
 The documentation process began when he was 30 years old, when he stumbled on the memoirs of the Turkish chief of Beersheba, when Palestine was under Ottoman rule.
 The document dated to the early twentieth century.

 "It sort of started from there, and it has never stopped," Abu Sitta says.
 "I kept collecting all and any material on every inch of my homeland."

-Abu Sitta's claimed to show that the return of the refugees to their homes is sacred to Palestinians, legal under international law and possible without major dislocation to the Jewish settlers in Palestine.
+Abu Sitta claimed to show that the return of the refugees to their homes is sacred to Palestinians, legal under international law and possible without major disruption of Jewish settlement in Palestine.
 His work also includes the compendium Atlas of Palestine 1917-1966.

 In 2016, Abu Sitta published his memoirs, Mapping My Return.
 In it, he describes his experiences as a child during the Nakba, his research, and his travels, including a 1995 trip he took to visit the ruins of Palestinian villages in Israel.
 He describes the fields that existed on his family's land in historical Palestine to challenge the Zionist assertion that the state of Israel "made the desert bloom".